Home » Writing a Hook for Your Personal Statement for Medical School

 —Ray Bradbury, Fahrenheit 451 (1953)

 Some of the best books ever written have the most iconic opening lines.
 While your personal statement for medical school won’t be the next seminal work of English literature, it can be the part of your application that scores you a medical school interview.
 Considered the foundation of the holistic application, the personal statement is your opportunity to show admissions committees who you are and why you want to be a physician.
 It shows admissions committees you, not just your exam scores or volunteering hours.
-The personal statement is not only your opportunity to crystallize exactly why you want to be a physician but a way to demonstrate your communication skills.
-In this post we will focus on an important element of your personal statement: personal statement hooks!
+The personal statement is not only your opportunity to crystallize exactly why you want to be a physician, but a way to demonstrate your communication skills.

-Many students get stuck writing their personal statement hook.
-I believe this is because applicants often have many reasons for wanting to go into medicine (spoiler alert: that’s a good thing) which can make it hard to distill these reasons into one small essay.
+Many students get stuck while writing their personal statement.
+I believe this is because applicants often have many reasons for wanting to go into medicine (spoiler alert: that’s a good thing) and it can be difficult to distill these reasons into one small essay.
 Even harder is communicating these reasons clearly in your personal statement.
-Bit have no fear!
-We have compiled this guide to help you think about your personal statement hook and come up with some ideas and examples that you can use.

 Ultimately, you will have to be the one to write your personal statement hook for medical school.
-That being said, let’s go over some tips on how to approach writing a hook before trying to write it.
+Let’s go over some tips on how to approach writing a hook before trying to write it.

 The hook is a literary device at the beginning of an essay meant to grab the reader’s attention and compel them to continue reading.
-A hook can be many things: a serious anecdote, a short autobiography, a funny story, a quote, etc. The best personal statement writers can take a regular anecdote from their lives and use it to illustrate a key element of their personality and their reasons for wanting to be a doctor, a great way to start off thinking about hooks.
-For example, here is the opening paragraph and hook from my personal statement for pediatrics residency.
-I am not the best writer, but note how I tried to illustrate how my patient experiences have given me insight into why pediatrics is the right fit for me.
+A hook can be many things: a serious anecdote, a short autobiography, a funny story, a quote, etc. The best personal statement writers can take a regular anecdote from their lives and use it to illustrate a key element of their personality and their reasons for wanting to be a doctor.
+For example, here is the opening paragraph from my personal statement for pediatrics residency.
+I am not an award-winning writer, but note how I tried to illustrate how my patient experiences have given me insight into why pediatrics is the right fit for me.

 I met my most memorable pediatric patient while working in adult inpatient medicine.
 He was a complicated patient, but a regular kid, caught between failed pediatric medical management and adult medicine.
 He had just turned 18 when his pediatrician told him that he had end-organ damage in his eyes and heart from eight years of untreated IgA nephropathy.
 He would need dialysis and a kidney transplant.
 Every time I walked into his room, I saw a pediatric patient on the cusp of transitioning to adulthood.
 We laughed about video games when we weren’t talking about his medical treatments.
 He made fun of my mustache.
 When his nose would bleed from high blood pressure, he would vent his frustration and his stoic façade would fade away.
 His parents lamented not following up with his pediatrician after he was diagnosed eight years ago.
 His experience showed me the impact of childhood treatment on adult patient life and the increased weight and responsibility that pediatricians’ decisions have on all patients.
 As a pediatrician, I will have a radical impact on my patients’ futures even after they forget me.
 This is a responsibility that excites me and which I take seriously.

-Your hook doesn’t have to be about caregiving in a war-torn region or saving your relative’s life (unless you did those things, and they play a large role in why you want to be a doctor).
-The personal statement hook should, however, be specific to you and provide examples for why you want to be a doctor.
+Your hook doesn’t have to be about caregiving in a war-torn region or saving your relative’s life (unless you did those things and they play a role in why you want to be a doctor).
+The personal statement hook should, however, be specific to your reasons for wanting to be a doctor.

 Be Authentic: Uncover Your Reasons for Wanting to Be a Physician

-I find that many applicants writing their personal statements can’t actually tell me why they want to go to medical school.
+I find that many applicants writing their personal statements can’t actually tell me why they want to go to medical school or pursue their specialty of choice.
 Before you write, make sure that you truly understand why you want to be a physician.
 I chose to pursue a career as a physician because I wanted to be an expert in a scientific field and use that science to heal people.
+I chose to become a pediatrician because I enjoy working with children and families, partly because the medical team and the parent frequently share a common goal: making their kid better.
 Compared to other medical fields, medical school and residency have taught me the reasons why we use certain treatments and not just which treatments to use and when.
-Once you know why you want to be a doctor, writing personal statement hooks can be the easy part.
+Once you know why you want to be a doctor, writing the hook can be the easy part of your personal statement.

 If you are having a difficult time putting pen to paper, first make sure you truly understand why you want to be a doctor.
 Understand which of your qualities you want to come across to admissions committees in your application and your personal statement.
 Make sure these qualities demonstrate why you want to be a doctor and not just work in the healthcare field.
 Almost every other route to working in healthcare is easier than becoming a physician.